 Association of Community Cancer Centers announces award recipients

-Arti Hurria, MD, FASCO, will be honored posthumously with the ACCC Annual Achievement Award, which recognizes distinguished individuals or organizations who have reflected the value of community cancer care through their outstanding contributions.
+Otis W. Brawley, MD, MACP, will receive the Annual Achievement Award, which recognizes individuals or organizations who have reflected the values of community cancer care through their outstanding contributions.

-Paul D. Hansen, MD, FACS, a liver and pancreas surgeon at Providence St. Joseph Health in Oregon, will receive the David King Community Clinical Scientist Award.
-The award recognizes active community clinical research leaders who demonstrated leadership in the development, participation and evaluation of clinical studies, or who are active in the development of new screening, risk assessment, treatment or supportive care programs for patients with cancer.
+James L. Wade III, MD, FACP, FASCO, will receive the David King Community Clinical Scientist Award, which recognizes active community clinical research leaders who demonstrated leadership in the development, participation and evaluation of clinical studies or are active in the development of new screening, risk assessment, treatment or supportive care programs for individuals with cancer.

 Wade is medical oncologist at and founder of Cancer Care Specialists of Illinois, the largest interdisciplinary oncology/hematology practice in the state outside of Chicago.
 He is considered a leader in cancer research, serving as both a committee chair and board member for several NCI-sponsored national and international research organizations.